Further Information (Child Protection)

 What do to if you need to take emergency action to protect a child

 On very rare occasions it may be necessary to act quickly.
 For example, to protect a child from a drunken or violent parent.
-In these circumstances it would be appropriate to discuss this with Sara Laker immediately who should telephone the police.
-In an unlikely event that a child is brought to the setting with serious injuries it would be appropriate to discuss this with Sara Laker immediately who should telephone for an ambulance.
+In these circumstances it would be appropriate to discuss this with Margaret Pout immediately who should telephone the police.
+In an unlikely event that a child is brought to the setting with serious injuries it would be appropriate to discuss this with Margaret Pout immediately who should telephone for an ambulance.
 However it is important to remember that these types of scenarios are unlikely to happen.

 What support is available to you?